-All applications are handled through the Community Care Access Centre (CCAC) offices or call 519-473-2222.
-The CCAC will tell you the eligibility criteria, the types of information you need to give them, how the admission process works, how to get on the waiting list, the prospective-resident's rights, and the fees charged for the three levels of accommodation.
+All applications are handled through the LHIN [formerly CCAC] Community Care Access Centre (CCAC) offices or call 519-473-2222.
+The LHIN will tell you the eligibility criteria, the types of information you need to give them, how the admission process works, how to get on the waiting list, the prospective-resident's rights, and the fees charged for the three levels of accommodation.

 Subsidies from the Ministry of Health and Long Term Care are available for those who cannot afford the full rate of basic accommodation.

 Long-Term Care Rates

 To meet each individual resident's needs within a safe, comfortable, warm, friendly, accepting environment and encourage each resident to maintain his or her optimal level of functioning in all dimensions of his/her life.